wrgoldstein/wrgoldstein.github.io/_posts/2019-10-09-business-school.md

     - Most problems can be solved with an intuition of what will happen in equilibrium and some geometry.
     - Got to tutor this subject in second year, which was fun (my students had almost no trouble with the material so it was easy).
 5. Competitor
     - I read Michael Porter's Competitive Stategy in college, and this didn't build much past that, but did provide some practice thinking through a few situations.
-In general I'm pretty skeptical on high strategy as a concept; one exec at Fonterra said "Execution eats strategy for breakfast" and I think I agree with that sentiment.
+In general I'm pretty skeptical on high strategy as a concept; As they say: "Execution eats strategy for breakfast".
+    - Competition classification system was useful and interesting: Cournot competition, Hotelling line, Bertrand.
+Maybe a bloggy post on these would be good.
 6. Modeling Managerial Decisions
     - I was so hopeful for this class, but it covered basic pop psychology you might find in Thinking Fast and Slow or anything by Cass Sunstein, and some pretty basic excel modeling and probability.
 I did get to learn about linear programming and Solver, which were new to me, so I'm glad to have those in the tool bag.
     - I created an [interactive LP problem solver](https://observablehq.com/@wrgoldstein/domaine-paul-autard/2) using Observable (just a side project).
+    - Excel's Solver is _excellent_, and actually better than most open source optimizers in python.
 7. Customer
     - Basically marketing class.
-There were a few interesting frameworks, like needs benefits analysis, but mostly
+There were a few interesting frameworks, like needs-benefits analysis.
 8. Investor
     - I didn't have much exposure to finance so this class was interesting for me.
 Bond math, options pricing, discussions of market efficiency.
 Set the stage for second year finance classes.
 9. Power & Politics